 - November – new Fellows announced

-The Academy Fellowship currently comprises 681 Fellows, of whom 33% are female, and eight identify as Aboriginal or Torres Strait Islander.
+The Academy Fellowship currently comprises over 750 Fellows, of whom 37% are women, and 14 identify as Aboriginal or Torres Strait Islander.